 Our Work

 The Bolivian Quaker Education Fund (BQEF) is a 501(c)(3) established in 2003 to support connections between, Andean, American, and European Friends.
-On the ground, the dedicated staff and volunteers of BQEF's sister organization Fundación Quakera para la Educación en Bolivia, based in La Paz, run several education-based programs.
+On the ground, the dedicated staff and volunteer board (comprised of Graduates from the Scholarship Program) of BQEF's sister organization Fundación Quákera para la Educación en Bolivia, based in La Paz, oversee several education-based programs.

 At the heart of our work, is the Scholar Program which provides scholarships for higher education and mentoring for Andean Friends.